tushortz/django-simplify/README.rst

 **2. create_model**

-Creates a model and their respective fields. the following types maps to respective Django model fields
+Creates a model and their respective fields. the following types maps to respective Django model fields.
+It will also add the app to the django admin too.

 - 121, o2o or set -> OneToOneField